BobtheBuilder-ux/GitHubCloneProject/README.md

 This is the description of my repo
-Objective: Practice branching, merging, and resolving conflicts.
+Objective: Practice branching, merging, and resolving conflicts.Feature: Adding greetings functionality.